-What should I write my blog about?
-Even after weeks and years of blogging, we all have this question at some point.
-If you are a book blogger, here are 67 blog post ideas for engaging book blogging audiences.
+Are you running out of book blog post ideas?
+Even after weeks and years of blogging, we all get snagged by writers’ block.
+If you are a book blogger, here are 67 book blog ideas for engaging your audience.

 However, there are a ton of unique topics that you can write about related to books, reading, literature, and blogging itself.

-But just in case writer’s block hits you like one too many Old Fashioneds late at night, here are 67 blog post ideas for beginners and novices.
+But just in case writer’s block hits you like one too many Old Fashioneds late at night, here are 67 book blog ideas for beginners and novices.
 Find posts, tags, and book topics.

 A few ideas include:

 Book lists are all the rage.
 People like choices and short, easy summaries.
 Make your book list posts fun and authentic.
 Choose books that people don’t normally read.
 Think about these book blog list topics:

-6. Theme lists – People love book lists all about dogs or witches.
+Theme lists – People love book lists all about dogs or the supernatural.
 Think outside of the box and pick one specific character, creature, and element.
 Run with it.

-Don’t forget all of these fundamental book list ideas too…
+Don’t forget all of these fundamental book list blog post ideas too…

-8. Favorite book club books – ‘Book Club Books’ is my top performing Pinterest board, which sucks for me right now since I have no posts about them on my blog.
+Favorite book club books – ‘Book Club Books’ is my top-performing Pinterest board, which sucks for me right now since I have no posts about them on my blog.
 I gotta get on that ASAP.

 A few blog post ideas for book bloggers that are fairly standard besides the typical book review include book tags, author interviews, books hauls, and blog tours.

-- Not your average book review – List 5 reasons why you should read a book or 10 things you learned from this title.
+List 5 reasons why you should read a book or 10 things you learned from this title.
 Or try for top three character traits, 10 best reasons to read this book, or why you’d screw the antagonist.

 Book bloggers love book tags and circulate them on Twitter like a librarian handing out library cards at a school open house.
-Book tags are fun and a great way to attract new bloggers to your site.
+These book tags are fun and a great way to attract new bloggers to your site.
 They help build community and backlink bloggers too.

-- Cover reveals – Publishers will send you top secret and coveted book covers to circulate on a specific date.
+Publishers will send you top secret and coveted book covers to circulate on a specific date.
 Typically, you reveal the cover and build hype for the book.
 I personally don’t do these, but maybe if you had wine on the cover…or my cat.

 Truth be told: I find these tedious and boring in the book world if done poorly.
 Write engaging and authentic questions.
 Think about what your readers will want to know and what provides value for them.
+Stop being so boring.

-- Guest posts – Sometimes authors, publishers, and other bloggers will approach you for a guest post.
-While TUL doesn’t allow full guest posts for personal reasons, I do allow writers to contribute to my pieces.
+Sometimes authors, publishers, and other bloggers will approach you for a guest post.
+While TUL doesn’t currently allow full guest posts for personal reasons, I do allow writers to contribute to book posts.
 I love having diverse voices and opinions on my blog.

-- Blog tours – Publishers contact popular book bloggers with blog post ideas for touring their books.
-They ask for book reviews, guest posts, interviews, and specific blog topics relevant to a new release.
+Publishers contact popular book bloggers with blog post ideas for touring their books.
+They ask for book reviews, guest posts, interviews, and specific book blog topics relevant to new releases.
 They sometimes ask that you list all of the blogs that they are touring on along with your section of the tour.

 Tell readers more about your personal reading piles.
 What is sitting by your bed?
 What did you bring home from the library or binge buy during the last Amazon sale?